18520339/puppeteer-ecommerce-scraper/README.md

 > Demo: https://youtu.be/KOoI-CLNHxU

-This is a flexible web scraper for extracting product data from various ecommerce websites:
+This is a flexible web scraper for extracting product data from various e-commerce websites:
 - It uses high-level API from [Puppeteer](https://github.com/puppeteer/puppeteer) to control **Chrome** or **Chromium**, making it capable of extracting data from websites that dynamically load content using JavaScript.
 - This scraper is also designed to handle pagination and bot detection, along with the use of [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster) for efficient and parallel scraping.